 Turf for space beatifying is soft, lush and very green.
 It can be used for classic domestic lawns, front gardens, and areas where children play and adults spend time outdoors.
 This type of turf may be less dense and durable.
 If it was used for sporting activities, it could eventually become damaged.

 Turf for sporting activities (football, golf, and others) is more dense, durable and long-lasting.
 It recovers from wear and tear rapidly.
 However, it is likely to be less pleasing aesthetically, less green, and not as soft as the first type.

 The manufacturer or retailer can help you choose the type of turf that will be best for you.
 Other than laying turf for different purposes, you may also want to consider the aspects of laying turf for a specific climate (temperature, the amount of sunshine and shade, and the level of humidity).
 For instance, some grasses are better for cooler environments, others are best for shaded areas, yet others are great for dry areas.
 The manufacturer should help you decide on these aspects also.

 Today, you can find turf at great prices.
-If you purchase in bulk, such as over a couple hundred square meters, you can expect to receive discounts.
-If you choose to purchase from a reputable company, you are likely to get a high quality product that comes with all that’s needed, such as a detailed guide for laying turf and a pre-turf fertilizer.
+If you purchase in bulk, such as over a couple of hundred square meters, you can expect to receive discounts.
+If you choose to purchase from a reputable company, you are likely to get a high-quality product that comes with all that’s needed, such as a detailed guide for laying turf and a pre-turf fertilizer.